 • In a VR environment, you are immersed in a virtual world.

 • Virtual reality puts the control of visual perception into the hands of the user.

 • A minimum connection speed of 50 Mbps is required for VR.

 • Virtual reality headsets are needed.

-• Virtual reality isolates the VR user from reality and offers an immersive experience of an entirely fictional world.
+• VR isolates the user from reality and offers an immersive experience of an entirely fictional world.

 • For gaming, it enhances fictional reality.

 Mixed Reality combines the physical and digital worlds, enabling natural and intuitive interactions among humans, computers, and the environment.
 As a result of improvements in computer vision, graphical processing, display technologies, input systems, and cloud computing, this new reality has emerged.

 A step beyond augmented and virtual reality, MR augments the perception of information perceived by the user.
 Users can interact with the virtual and physical worlds in MR, as they interact with each other.
 As developer Intel describes it on its website, MR allows users to have one foot (or hand) in the physical world, while the other is in an imagined environment.
 AR enhances perceptions of reality while MR blurs the line between what is real and what is not.